Killester: Amenities

-Killester has a central shopping plaza on Howth Road, with a supermarket, a pub, Lynch's chipper, Chinese takeaway, florists, estate agents, hardware, pharmacy, doctor, dentist, florists, solicitors' offices, and other shops.
-The local bank branch closed in October 2021 and is to be replaced with a Base Wood Fired Pizza franchise restaurant.
-There is also a service station.
+Killester has a central shopping plaza on Howth Road, with a supermarket, pub, chipper, Chinese takeaway, florists, estate agents, hardware, pharmacy, doctor, dentist, florists, solicitors' offices, and other shops.
+The local bank branch closed in October 2021 and was replaced by a pizza restaurant.
+There is also a service station towards the eastern end of the area.

 St. Anne's Park lies just beyond Killester on the Raheny / Clontarf side, and there are a number of small green spaces in the area.

 Education

 The primary schools in the area are St Brigid's national schools, both under Catholic patronage: on Howth Road for boys, and on St Brigid's Road for girls.
 Killester/Clontarf/Raheny Educate Together is located at St Peter's College.
 Some children also attend Greenlanes (Church of Ireland/multi-denominational) and Belgrove (Catholic) national schools in Clontarf.
 Local secondary schools include St Mary's in northern Killester and St Paul's College, Raheny, right on the border of the district.
 Many children from the area also attend secondary schools in neighbouring districts and some commute to schools in the city centre.
 Killester is also the site of a third-level institution, Killester College of Further Education, formerly known as St Peter's College.